junhui/nas/InstallingPlexonYourSynologyNAS.md

 ---
-title:Installing Plex on Your Synology NAS
+title: Installing Plex on Your Synology NAS
 ---

 # Installing Plex on Your Synology NAS